mharen/mharen.github.io/blog/2005/2005-03-saw-45-bananas.md

 title: Saw (4/5 bananas)
 ---

-Tonight, I finally got around to seeing "<a href="http://imdb.com/title/tt0387564/">Saw</a>."
+Tonight, I finally got around to seeing "[Saw](http://imdb.com/title/tt0387564/)."
 Since Sarah's out of town, I figured this was my best opportunity.

 I thought the film was excellent.
 Let me qualify that: the acting: terrible; the script: excellent.
 I thought it was a very well made film, except for the acting.
 I enjoyed the plot, the camera work, the sweet surround sound, and the characters (except for the acting).